 • Balenciaga’s assortment shows that the “less is more” ethos is in full effect for the fashion house.
 The French brand carries three times fewer articles than its competitors.

-• Balenciaga’s footwear category holds a higher importance for the company than footwear does for its competitors.
+• Footwear holds higher importance for Balenciaga than for its peers.
 The fashion house allocates 18% of its assortment to shoes, representing a more than 30% share of business for the fashion house.

 • Balenciaga is in the vanguard of luxury-sneaker makers.
 Even today, the fashion house has three times more articles in sneakers than its competitors do.

 The brand’s approach to marketing to a younger generation starts with creative director Demna Gvasalia who injects sportswear aesthetic to the brand and its marketing.
 Gvasalia, along with David Tourniaire-Beauciel, developed the now-famous Triple S Shoe, which made them top players in the luxury sneaker movement.

 Balenciaga understands how to speak to a Gen-Z audience — and how to stand out from the crowd.
 At the beginning of December, the fashion house showcased their latest collection through the video game Afterworld: The Age of Tomorrow.

 What is the French fashion house’s secret to streetwear success?
 How did Georgian designer Gvasalia manage to revamp Balenciaga’s image, giving it the youthful, coveted vibe that the house is known for today?

 For more than 80 years, Balenciaga has redefined fashion codes again and again.
 Since its beginnings in 1937, Cristóbal Balenciaga has taken a rebellious approach to design.
 His art was in opposition to the then-popular curvaceous, hourglass shapes promoted by contemporaries like Christian Dior.
 Clean, flowing lines and simplified silhouettes are elements that define Balenciaga to this day.